jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 our findings with the relevant partner or partners so as to validate it against their knowledge of the data.

+34 A unique finding is more likely to be something mundane such as a data collection issue than an unexpected result.

-2022 DBIRAppendix A
+2022 DBIR Appendix A

-96
+95

 Appendix B: VERIS
 and Standards

 While the DBIR is celebrating its 15th birthday, VERIS (the data standard underlying the DBIR) is creeping up